When Shamsher Bahadur wrote poem on Bloody Eid of Moradabad

 Share this Post on :

-13 August, 1980 – Muslim festival of Eid was being celebrated across India but in Moradabad these celebrations turned into mournings as Police in Moradabad, a district in West Uttar Pradesh famous for brassware work, fired upon a gathering of Muslims offering Eid prayers.
-Hundreds were killed at Eidgah (ground where Eid prayers are offered) as journalists like BJP leader MJ Akbar and Syed Shahabuddin called it a cold blood murder of Muslims by the police.
+13 August 1980 – The Muslim festival of Eidul Fitr was being celebrated across India but in Moradabad, these celebrations turned into mournings as Police in Moradabad, a district in West Uttar Pradesh famous for brassware work, fired upon a gathering of Muslims offering Eid prayers.
+Hundreds were killed at Eidgah (the ground where Eidul Fitr prayers are offered) as journalists like BJP leader MJ Akbar and Syed Shahabuddin called it a cold-blood murder of Muslims by the police.

 Shamsher Bahadur Singh